cyclone923/mcs_eval3/masks/README.md

 python -m masks.data_gen --sim SIM_PATH --scenes SCENES_PATH
 ```

-This runs the simulator, translating each scene description in `SCENES_PATH` into a scene history file.
+This runs the simulator, translating each scene description `.json` file in `SCENES_PATH` into a scene history file.

 The scenes are processed in a random order, so multiple instances of the above command can be run in parallel to speed up the processing.